dm-drogeriemarkt/Email-to-Confluence/doc/technical_documentation.md

 be used to run an integration test on a test instance.
 After launching a test instance with `atlas-debug` you can access the integration test by url:
 [/confluence/plugins/servlet/restbrowser#/resource/mail2blog-tests-1-0-runtest-testprocess](http://localhost:1990/confluence/plugins/servlet/restbrowser#/resource/mail2blog-tests-1-0-runtest-testprocess).
+Alternatively you can use the `integration-test.sh` script to run integration tests.

 ## The Main Process